xwax/xwax.github.io/docs/timecode_records_and_cds.md

 ---
 # Timecode Media

-**xwax** requires a special media source embedded with a special "tone", known as a //timecode//, to send a signal to xwax telling it how to manipulate the audio file.
+**xwax** requires a special media source embedded with a special "tone", known as a *timecode*, to send a signal to xwax telling it how to manipulate the audio file.